kaku2015/PhotoVaultDocs/FAQ.md

 </br>8.Some systems (oppo, vivo, etc.) may not work.

 - **Q: The location of the encrypted files.**
-- A: The storage path for the encrypted file is located in the **.privacy_safe** folder of your device's root directory (The folder is a hidden folder, you need to open the show hidden file switch to view, please note that its case is not a PrivacySafe folder.), do not delete any files under that folder.
+- A: The storage path for the encrypted file is located in the **.privacy_safe** folder of your device's root directory (The folder is a hidden folder, you need to open the show hidden file switch to view, please note that its case is not a Sgallery folder.), do not delete any files under that folder.

 - **Q: How to move my files to new device.**
 - A:
 </br>**Backup:**
-</br>Copy the **.privacy_safe** folder in the device root directory (The folder is a hidden folder, you need to open the show hidden file switch to view, please note that its case is not a PrivacySafe folder.) to your computer or other storage media.
+</br>Copy the **.privacy_safe** folder in the device root directory (The folder is a hidden folder, you need to open the show hidden file switch to view, please note that its case is not a Sgallery folder.) to your computer or other storage media.
 </br>**Restore:**
-</br>1.If your new device has installed PrivacySafe, please restore or export all files to avoid losing.
+</br>1.If your new device has installed Sgallery, please restore or export all files to avoid losing.
 </br>2.Copy the **.privacy_safe** folder to the root directory of your new device.
-</br>3.Start PrivacySafe.
+</br>3.Start Sgallery.
 </br></br>IMPORTANT:
 </br>Please make sure the unlock password is the same as before.

-- **Q: After uninstalling the PrivacySafe, retrieve the encrypted files.**
+- **Q: After uninstalling the Sgallery, retrieve the encrypted files.**
-- A: As long as you do not delete the folder that save the encrypted files (please refer to the above question "The location of the encrypted files"), when you re-install the PrivacySafe, you can see them.
+- A: As long as you do not delete the folder that save the encrypted files (please refer to the above question "The location of the encrypted files"), when you re-install the Sgallery, you can see them.

 - **Q: How to make sure my files never be lost.**
-- A: Please refer to the PrivacySafe settings page "Files Anti-Lost Notes"
+- A: Please refer to the Sgallery settings page "Files Anti-Lost Notes"

 - **Q: Encryption/Decryption wait for a long time.**
 - A: In order to protect your privacy, we use the AES to encrypt/decrypt the files.
 The time of encryption/decryption will vary depending on the size of the file and the processing power of the device.
 If the encryption/decryption time is longer, please wait patiently.

-- **Q: After re-entering the PrivacySafe, the encrypted files etc. could not be found.**
+- **Q: After re-entering the Sgallery, the encrypted files etc. could not be found.**
 - A: Please confirm the following points:
 </br>1.
 If you reinstall the app after uninstalling, make sure the unlock password is the same as before.
 </br>2.
 If you sign up for an account, confirm that the login account is unique.
 </br>3.
 Confirm whether the fake password space was used.
 </br>4.
 Confirm that the encrypted file has not been deleted.
-Please do not clean the encrypted file related to the PrivacySafe when using a cleaning application.
+Please do not clean the encrypted file related to the Sgallery when using a cleaning application.

 - **Q: Is the file encrypted after uninstalling the application still exists.**
 - A: As long as the encryption related files have not been actively deleted, will be automatically restored after reinstallation.